 If you initiate Extend Block Selection when the caret is within a line, e.g. after the 'f' of "if", the initial selection is comprised of entires lines.

 If you initiate Extend Block Selection when the caret is before the first non-whitespace character of a block, e.g. before the 'i' of "if", the initial selection is trimmed.

 Successive presses of Extend Block Selection cause encompassing blocks to be selected.

 Alternatively, initial selections can be made with Extend Selection (Shift+Alt+]), which causes less code to be selected.

 Successive presses of Extend Selection cause the selection to grow by small increments.

 Extend Selection often follows Extend Block Selection to make a small increase to a large selection, e.g. to select braces of a compound statement but not its condition or loop statement.

-If you initiate Extend Selection when the caret is in leading white space of a line, the first word or entire line is selected, including white space.
+If you initiate Extend Selection when the caret is in the leading white space of a line, the first word or entire line is selected, including the white space.

 If you initiate Extend Selection inside a line, successive extends will select a trimmed version.